cbitstech/Purple-Robot/Documentation/warnings.md

 `A custom Weather Underground API key is required for fetching weather data.
 Please obtain one and enter it in the Settings.
 (Probe Configuration &#8594; External Service Probes &#8594; Weather Underground &#8594; API Key)`

 **Corrective action:** Obtain a Weather Underground key and enter the key in the probe configuration.

+#Upload Warnings#

+In addition to the sanity checks, Purple Robot may also report any data upload issues on its main screen.
+The following messages may be visible:

+`Waiting for WiFi&#8230;`: Device is configured to upload over WiFi, but no such network is available or configured.

+`Waiting for power&#8230;`: Device is configured to upload when charging, but the device is not plugged in.

+`Checksum error.`: Server did not return the expected checksum.
+Possible error in data transmission.

+`Application error: ERROR`: Unspecified server error.
+Review the server logs for specifics.

+`HTTP connection failure.`: HTTP protocol error.
+Verify that the upload server is reachable.

+`Socket timeout.`: Network connection timed out.
+Verify that the local network is configured properly.

+`Socket error: ERROR`: Network error.
+Verify that the local network is configured properly.

+`Upload unavailable.`: Remote upload server is unreachable.
+Verify that the local network is configured properly.

+`Server response error.`: Received a misformatted response.
+Inspect the server logs or response contents to diagnose the error.

+`Unverified server.`: Server does not have a valid SSL certificate.

+`General error: ERROR`: Unknown or uncaught error.
+Contents of `ERROR` will indicate next diagnosis steps.